Enka, North Carolina: The future of Enka

 Portions of the plant still stand, including a campus of Asheville-Buncombe Technical Community College.
-The remainder of the area includes Offices, warehouses and industrial areas, open space, and a greenway follows along Hominy Creek.
+The remainder of the area includes offices, warehouses and industrial areas, open space, and a greenway follows along Hominy Creek.

 Though as of 2015 about 200 people worked for Bonar Inc. making fabric for commercial carpet backing and more space was leased to ten other companies, most of the former plant is gone.
 A school scheduled to open in 2016 will have 20,000 bricks from the plant, a clock tower recalling the one at the plant, and sloped roofs recalling the sawtooth design.

-Included in Enka Center will be a warehouse and distribution center to be built by Samet Corp., for which a proposal is to be considered by the Asheville city council in January 2021.
-If Samet determines it is possible, the clock tower will be preserved.
+Included in Enka Center will be a warehouse and distribution center to be built by Samet Corp., for which a proposal was considered by the Asheville city council in January 2021.
+Plans for a 600,000 sq. ft. industrial development with manufacturing facilities and warehouses was approved in January 2023, on the condition that the historic clock tower is preserved.
+Samet planned to have the first building finished by the end of 2024, and two more buildings would follow on either side of the clock tower, which would get repairs.